Pool of Siloam and Lyrebird Dell Circuit Walk in Leura

 Start of the walking track to Pool of Siloam

-The track starts nice and easy, but soon turns into a rather steep descent into the valley.
-This section of the trail is well maintained, though, and there is no rock scrambling involved.
+The track starts nice and easy, but quickly evolves into a steep descent into the gully.
+This path here is well-maintained and easy to navigate.

-At some point, the track arrives at an intersection.
-This is where you need to keep going straight on the main path to get to the pool.
+At some point, the track arrives at an intersection with Lyrebird Dell.
+This is where you need to keep going straight ahead to get to the pool.

 Pool of Siloam